 IT Innovation Challenges sets out to support innovation at Oxford.
 The scheme issues calls for innovative ideas that can be developed into digital projects that bring benefit to the University or enhance the staff or student experience at Oxford through digital means.

 This call is open to all Oxford University students who have ideas for digital projects.
 Successful ideas will receive funding of up to £15,000.
 The theme for this year is the Intelligent Campus.

 Artificial intelligence, the internet of things, and virtual/augmented reality are technologies that have arrived and have the potential to tackle some of Higher Education’s big challenges.
 This year’s IT Innovation challenge invites you to come with ideas for projects that improve the staff/student experience at Oxford through exploring these emerging technologies – the use of smart campus technology, AI to speed up administrative processes, AR to enhance our public spaces, VR to create immersive learning experiences.

-- Other ideas for digital projects that bring benefit to the University, its staff and/or students are also welcome.
+As always, we also welcome other ideas for projects that bring benefit to the University, its staff and/or students through digital means.

 Key dates and activities: